Xilinx/mlir-air/platforms/xilinx_vck190_air_prod/README.md

 We will clone the custom PYNQ fork, download and copy the base bionic Ubuntu image and then run make.
 These build instructions are based off the ones described in Jeff's PYNQ fork [here](https://gitenterprise.xilinx.com/XRLabs/mlir-air/blob/main/docs/vck190_building_pynq.md).

-Copy the refernce bionic Ubuntu base image from `/group/xrlabs2/pynq/public/v2.6.0_images/bionic.aarch64.2.6.0_2020_09_21.zip` and unzip it to `sdbuild/output` which you create.
+Copy the reference bionic Ubuntu base image (bionic.aarch64.2.6.0_2020_09_21.zip), or from `/group/xrlabs2/pynq/public/v2.6.0_images/bionic.aarch64.2.6.0_2020_09_21.zip` if you have access to local XSJ servers) and unzip it to `sdbuild/output` which you create.
 ```
 git clone https://gitenterprise.xilinx.com/jackl/PYNQ.git
 cd PYNQ/sdbuild